 Research students are normally registered for the MPhil degree initially.
 For those who wish it, and who achieve satisfactory progress, this can be upgraded to PhD registration.

-The Centre welcomes applications from suitably qualified and highly-motivated candidates.
+The Department welcomes applications from suitably qualified and highly-motivated candidates.
 The application process for our postgraduate research programmes is an interactive one.
 We place great emphasis on matching prospective students to supervisors’ interests, building on our existing research activities.
-Interested potential applicants should first refer to our website to obtain a good idea of the Centre's research.
-The Centre is only able to consider applications in research areas of interest to its full-time academic staff.
+Interested potential applicants should first refer to our website to obtain a good idea of the Department's research.
+The Department is only able to consider applications in research areas of interest to its full-time academic staff.

 In the first instance, potential applicants should prepare a research proposal, outlining the project that they will undertake if accepted onto the PhD programme.
 This should be at least 4-5 pages long and should include a brief literature review, the key research questions stemming from this review, proposed methodology and a bibliography.
 Email this research proposal, along with a brief CV, to the Director of Graduate Studies, Professor Jonathan Gabe.